Open-ended tasks

 What the task skill produces

-The skill writes workflow.md into the change folder.
-It carries a summary, the invariants and blast radius of the work, and the ordered steps, each with its embedded harness rules and the decisions it covers.
-An agent reads that document to carry out the work.
+The skill writes workflow.md into the change folder, holding a summary, the invariants and blast radius of the work, and the ordered steps for the agent to follow.
+A task that changes a capability also gets a behavior delta, the same kind a brief produces.

 Like the other planning skills, the task skill is read-only while planning.
 It inspects the codebase but writes no application code.